-Rattenberg's a good illustration of a town fortunate enough that people left it alone for centuries--doubly fortunate in that it was stoutly enough made to endure neglect.
-Here, the Spazierweg promenade, with the Inn on the left.
+Rattenberg fits the bill and was doubly lucky because it had been built stoutly.
+Here's the Spazierweg promenade, with the Inn on the left.
 There's only one other street in town; it's parallel to the river and off to the right one block.

 Here it is, Sudtiroler Strasse, tidily blocked off for pedestrians to stroll.

 The Tyrol is full of houses linked to barns by bridges like this.

 A house set into a cliff and now partly developed as a museum.

 View from the museum window; the view is over the Inn.

 There's a respect verging on veneration for craftsmanship, applied in this case to making a plate rack.